orangejuice/blog/data/activity/book-浮士德-2013/record.en.md

 date: 2022-04-24 02:25:47+08:00
 douban:
   rating: 9.1
-  subtitle: "[German] Goethe / 2013 / Shanghai Translation Publishing House"
+  subtitle: (Germany) Goethe / 2013 / Shanghai Translation Publishing House
 ---

-via tw white light Among the works I have read, I recommend Harper Lee’s 'To Kill a Mockingbird', Ted Chiang's short story collection 'Stories of Your Life', and Orwell's '1984'.
-For poetry, I recommend the only god in the opera: Goethe's 'Faust', and 'The Ring of the Nibelung'.
-Recommended sociological works are Professor Ruskin's introductory comparative political science work 'The Concept of the State' and Lazarsfeld's communication masterpiece 'The People's Choice'.
+Via tw white light, among the works I've seen, I recommend the novel 'To Kill a Mockingbird' by Harper Lee and the short story collection 'Stories of Your Life' by Ted Chiang, George Orwell's '1984', and in the realm of poetic drama the ultimate deity: Goethe's 'Faust' along with Wagner's 'The Ring of the Nibelung'.
+I recommend in sociology the introductory comparative politics work 'The Concept of the State' by Professor Ruskin and the seminal work in communication science, 'The People’s Choice' by Lazarsfeld.